chopikus/game-of-life/README.md

 Computation of a grid is done in C++; visualization is in written in JavaScript (`front` folder).

+This implementation is largely inspired from [this](https://johnhw.github.io/hashlife/index.md.html) amazing explanation made by [johnhw](https://github.com/johnhw)!

+[cpp-lru-cache](https://github.com/lamerman/cpp-lru-cache) is used in this implementation (Copyright (c) 2014, lamerman)

 ## Structure
 * `src` -- C++ backend;
 * `src/tests` -- C++ backend tests;